 What are the Solutions to Control High Florida Bicycle Accident Rate?

 Almost 25 million citizens and tourist bike around Florida each year.
 This is why the government has increased its effort to promote bicycle riding safety.
 March has been declared by the governor as “Bike Month” and many Florida counties have improved their laws on bicycle use and safety.

-Director Pei-Sung Lin of the USF center stated that in an engineering perspective, some roads in Florida should face changes.
+Director Pei-Sung Lin of the USF center stated that from an engineering perspective, some roads in Florida should face changes.
 He said that the initial creation of these roads has not considered the safety of bicyclists.
 Lin proposed to widen bike lanes and be strict on not allowing other vehicles to invade the lane.
 The Department of Florida Transportation has heeded Lin’s advice and made bike lanes wider on main roads.

 Today, bike safety lanes around Florida are extended from three feet to four while care lanes are reduced from twelve feet to eleven.
 Of course, the long-range engineering solution is still to adapt the creation of roads for the safety of both bicycle and car riders.
-However, there are many limits on what can be done to change the state’s infrastructures.
+However, there are many limits on what can be done to change the state’s infrastructure.

 According to Lin, grassroots education is the most important key to bicyclist safety.
 He said that road safety is everyone’s responsibility so bicyclists and car riders should both be educated.

 Pamphlets have been given away to increase awareness of bicyclist safety.
 These pamphlets contain reminders on following traffic rules, staying in the right lane, and not texting while driving.
 According to officials, most car drivers have not been used to many bicyclists on the road.
 Some of them even curse or honk at the cyclists.
 This is why an awareness campaign is very timely.